litestar-org/litestar/docs/usage/templating.rst

 ``url_for_static_asset``
     URLs for static files can be created using the ``url_for_static_asset`` function.
-    It's signature and behaviour are identical to :meth:`app.url_for_static_asset <litestar.app.Litestar.url_for_static_asset>`.
+    It is signature and behaviour are identical to :meth:`app.url_for_static_asset <litestar.app.Litestar.url_for_static_asset>`.